-SECTION 4 - CAPACITY ALLOCATION Number of section / chapter Heading Implementation Guide Remarks (version control) Article 3 (3) of Regulation 2016/545/EU List additional criteria if applicable which the IM takes into account before concluding a framework agreement.
-Article 8 of Regulation 2016/545/EU Describe the methodology for calculating the maximum capacity for the purpose defined in (2).
+SECTION 4 - CAPACITY ALLOCATION Number of section / chapter Heading Implementation Guide Remarks (version control) Describe the methodology for calculating the maximum capacity for the purpose defined in (2).
 Article 11 (3) of Regulation 2016/545/EU Describe requirements concerning the proportion of framework capacity that shall be used by the parties to framework agreements.
-4.5 Path Allocation Process Directive 2012/34/EU Article 43 and Annex IV 3. c) and Annex VII Updated text Indicate the different deadlines in connection with the Path Allocation Process, which should be - whenever possible - in line with the RailNetEurope Calendar for 2024 (Timetable 2025).
-4.5.1 Annual Timetable Path Requests Describe the schedule for requesting capacity and handling of capacity requests: Updated link When will the applicant receive an answer to his request?
-Describe, which steps are to be followed between request and final offer.
-Procedure concerning international train paths according to RNE Handbook for International Path Allocation 4.5.2 Late Annual Timetable Path Requests Same as above chapter.
-See also RNE Handbook for International Late Path Request Management Updated link 4.5.3 Ad-Hoc Path Requests Directive 2012/34/EU Article 48 Same as above chapter.
-See also RNE Handbook for International Ad-hoc Request Management Updated link 4.5.4 Coordination Process Directive 2012/34/EU Article 46 and Annex IV.
+4.5 Path Allocation Process Directive 2012/34/EU Article 43 and Annex IV 3. c) and Annex VII Updated link Indicate the different deadlines in connection with the Path Allocation Process, which should be - whenever possible - in line with the RailNetEurope Calendar for 2026 (Timetable 2027) 4.5.1 Annual Timetable Path Requests Describe the schedule for requesting capacity and handling of capacity requests: - Deadlines - Steps are to be followed between request and final offer.
+See also RNE Handbook for designing the annual timetable 4.5.2 Late Annual Timetable Path Requests Same as above chapter.
+See also RNE Handbook for designing the annual timetable 4.5.3 Ad-Hoc Path Requests Directive 2012/34/EU Article 48 Same as above chapter.
+See also RNE Handbook for International Adhoc Request Management Updated link 4.5.4 Coordination Process Directive 2012/34/EU Article 46 and Annex IV.
 3. d) Describe the coordination process, including in which situation it will occur; details of activities performed by IMs and applicants.